Leling666/RC-Detection/README.md

 4. CUDA: 12.4

-5. other packages please refer to requirements.txt
+5. other packages please refer to requirements.md

 ## Train
 -'run':For running the cross fold validation , run `train.py`.